PantalaLabs/ParallelComm/README.md

 and wanted a display with some information, waveform, parameters values, etc.. but I could not call a TFT or OLED display with I2C, or SPI or even Serial using another microcontroller.
-The solution was to use the small amount of CPU time available to set digital pins and make the transfer with NON BLOCKING CPU to another microcontroller connected to the display.
+The solution was to use the small amount of CPU time available to set digital pins and make the transfer with Non-blocking CPU code
+to another microcontroller connected to the display.
 The library was born.
 Today it sends one byte, but for example, it can send 2 messages :